8 min read

 We've compiled a list just for those wanting to understand some of South Africa’s most common slang.

-South African Slang to Understand
+South African Slang to Embrace

 Like any country, South Africa has its own set of slang words.
 Some of these are frequently used and can be very confusing for foreigners.
 These include: